ibnat136/chalkboard/README.md

 For delivarable 2 me and my team mate add more responsiveness with css and also we used bootstrap.
 I also made sure that all the pages are linked and every button is showing it's purpose on the page.
 This delivarable helped to learn more about bootstrap.
 For delivarable 2 we used visual studio.

+For delivarable 3 I have created the database made sure that everything is working properly with this database.
+I have also try to deploy the website hoever in the beginning I facing some issue with it however after debugging a lot we finally figure out the error and it ran successfully.
+I ahve also took the feedback from previous delivarable and fix the changes according to that such fixed some of the responsiveness and added some of the missing requirements of the delivarable.

 ### Welcome page view
 ![Sign View](Index.png)